Reconciliation or Conversion?

 Andy Pollak has written another impassioned plea for reconciliation in Northern Ireland as a precursor to any border poll.
 In an ideal world that is obviously very desirable.
-But there is also a danger that we confuse political reconciliation with social/community/religious reconciliation.
+But there is also a danger that we confuse political reconciliation with social, community, and or religious reconciliation.

 For many nationalists, division was caused by partition, and reconciliation can only begin when partition has ended and that scar has healed.
-For many unionists, division was caused by Irish independence, and reconciliation can only begin when Ireland rejoins the UK, or at the very least when nationalists in Northern Ireland accept the permanence UK rule, and thereby cease to be Irish nationalists, and become, in effect, unionists.
-How has that worked out in practice, given it has been embedded in the Status quo for 100 years?
+For many unionists, division was caused by Irish independence, and reconciliation can only begin when Ireland re-joins the UK, or at the very least when nationalists in Northern Ireland accept the permanence UK rule, and thereby cease to be Irish nationalists, and become, in effect, unionists.
+How has that worked out in practice, given it has been embedded in the status quo for 100 years?

 Can I suggest that political reconciliation can only occur if nationalists respect the right of unionists to be unionists, and unionists respect the right of nationalists to be nationalists?
 That is, after all, what is enshrined in the GFA under its “parity of Esteem” provisions.